This website is for City employees.

 • Contracts/Agreements

-• Requisitions and Purchase Orders (POs)
+• Requisitions to Purchase Orders (POs)

+First, check if the City already has an on-call agreement set up with the contractor/consultant.
 All executed agreements that have been through the City Clerk’s office are on the Public Records Portal.
 Visit the Search for Agreements page for how to use the Portal.

 RFP's (Requests for Proposals)